yayahjb/cqrlib/README_CQRlib.txt

          double y;
          double z; } CQRQuaternion;

-   representing w + xi +yj + zk.
-A quaternion may be declared directly using the CQRQuaternion type or dynamically allocated by CQRCreateQuaternion or CQRCreateEmptyQuaternion, in which case it is a user responsibility to eventually free the allocated memory with CQRFreeQuaternion.
+   reresenting w + xi +yj + zk.
+A quaternion may be declared directly using the CQRQuaternion type or dynamically allocaed by CQRCreateQuaternion or CQRCreateEmptyQuaternion, in which case it is a user responsibility to eventually free the allocated memory with CQRFreeQuaternion.
 The components of an existing quaternion may be set by CQRSetQuaternion.